timurrrr/ft86/performance_driving/track_day_prep.md

   * A cost-effective way to get ~-2.5º of front camber is Pedders camber plates and SPC 81305 camber bolts.
 Make sure to tighten the camber bolts with the weight of the car on the suspension to maximize camber.
+  * If staying in the SCCA DS class is important, you can only use OEM "crash bolts" to add front camber.
+Unfortunately, that doesn't provide enough camber to optimize tire wear and is bad for the longevity of the tires.
+  * If the camber is not limited by any regulations for you, aim for -3.3º front and -2.5º rear camber as a starting point.
+    * You'll need adjustable rear upper _or_ lower control arms to be able to achieve that.
+Please do your own research on the pros and cons of RUCA vs RLCA.
+    * The stock toe arms should be sufficient for -2.5º rear camber.
   * You will need to get the toe re-aligned after installing camber bolts.
   * A good starting point is 0 toe in the front and 0.07º of toe per side in the rear.